Leckatall/SudokuSolvers/README.md

 # SudokuSolvers
-Various technniques Ii could think of for solving sudoku and them benchmarked against eachother
+Various technniques I could think of for solving sudoku and them benchmarked against eachother

+Code is in another fork called master